NURSING 7021B - Research Part II

-Course Code NURSING 7021B Course Research Part II Coordinating Unit School of Nursing Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Contact Up to 1 hour per week Available for Study Abroad and Exchange Corequisites NURSING 7021A Restrictions Only available to Master of Nursing Science students.
+Course Code NURSING 7021B Course Research Part II Coordinating Unit Adelaide Nursing School Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Contact Up to 1 hour per week Available for Study Abroad and Exchange Corequisites NURSING 7021A Restrictions Only available to Master of Nursing Science students.
 Students must have the prior approval of the Master of Nursing Science Program Coordinator or Head of School Nursing for enrolment.
 Course Description This course requires the student to develop their research proposal and successfully gain ethical approval to conduct the research

 Course Coordinator: Dr Morgan Smith

 The full timetable of all activities for this course can be accessed from Course Planner.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 University Graduate Attribute Course Learning Outcome(s) Deep discipline knowledge

 - informed and infused by cutting edge research, scaffolded throughout their program of studies

 - acquired from personal interaction with research active educators, from year 1

 - accredited or validated against national or international standards (for relevant programs)